ohbendy/Scripts-of-SEAsia/_source/writingsystems.markdown

 Latin-based orthographies are excluded for the time being.

+This is a work in progress.
+Please submit issues to the GitHub source repository if you find errors or omissions.

 | Script                         | Orthography            | Languages                                                                       | Location                                            | Unicode status                                                               | Links                                                                                                                                                                                                  |
 | :----------------------------- | :--------------------- | :------------------------------------------------------------------------------ | :-------------------------------------------------- | :--------------------------------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |